SparkPost/pizza-bot/README.md

 ## Next Exercise

 Great Job!
-You now can ask a user a question and respond to it!
-You can store information for later.
+You now can start a conversation with a user, ask a them a question, and respond based on what they say.
-These are both super important concepts in bot-building!
+You can even store information for later.
+These are all super important concepts in bot-building!
 Now things are going to get interesting!

 Next Exercise: https://github.com/SparkPost/pizza-bot/tree/03-menu